Battle of Isurava: Opposing forces

-The Australians were also experiencing their own supply problems.
+The Australians were experiencing their own supply problems.
 To enable them to mount a counter-attack, it was vital that they build up a stockpile of supplies in the forward areas.
-To reduce the burden placed on the native carrier system the Allies turned to aerial resupply, a technique that was still in its infancy.
+To reduce the burden placed on the native carrier system, the Allies turned to aerial resupply, a technique that was still in its infancy.
 The loss of Kokoda had deprived them of a forward airfield, but to an extent this had been alleviated by the creation of a supply drop zone for US transport aircraft around the dry lake at Myola.
-These efforts, though, were hamstrung by deficiencies in the aerial resupply process and inexperience in its application.
+These efforts were hamstrung by deficiencies in the aerial resupply process and inexperience in its application.

 Only a few supplies were dropped by parachute, while the rest were just free-dropped.
 Inevitably some supplies fell away from their intended drop zones, while others were damaged due to inadequate packaging.
-Additionally, poor staff work and inattention resulted in fewer supplies being collected in the drop zone than Potts had been promised.
-This had the effect of slowing the arrival of the Australian reinforcements as they had to be held up and then committed piecemeal company by company, as adequate supplies could be brought forward to sustain them.
+Poor staff work and inattention resulted in fewer supplies being collected in the drop zone than Potts had been promised.
+This had the effect of slowing the arrival of the Australian reinforcements, as they had to be held up and then committed piecemeal, company by company, as adequate supplies could be brought forward to sustain them.

 Battle

 Japanese assault

-The initial Australian dispositions around Isurava saw the depleted 39th spread out in five entrenched company areas astride the track in between the northern and southern creeks that flowed into Eora Creek.
-Having left most of their entrenching equipment behind during the withdrawal from Deniki, the troops from the 39th had to dig-in with whatever they had at hand including steel helmets and bayonets.
+The initial Australian dispositions around Isurava saw the depleted 39th spread out, in five entrenched company areas astride the track in between the northern and southern creeks that flowed into Eora Creek.
+Having left most of their entrenching equipment behind during the withdrawal from Deniki, the troops from the 39th had to dig-in with whatever they had at hand, including steel helmets and bayonets.
 Their positions were constructed amidst an area of long grass, behind an abandoned garden, which offered good observation of the track heading towards Deniki.
 The 53rd Infantry Battalion was positioned further back at Alola, co-located with Potts' headquarters.
-A forward observation post had also been established on the Isurava ridgeline.
+A forward observation post was established on the Isurava ridgeline.

 The Australians maintained a patrol presence forward of their occupied areas.
 Throughout 24 and 25 August, as the Japanese force began pressing forward, patrols from the 53rd Infantry Battalion clashed with groups of Japanese in front of Isurava, and on the other side of Eora Creek around Missima.
 Potts, realising that Horii had launched a major attack, decided to deploy the 2/14th under Lieutenant Colonel Arthur Key to Isurava, using the 39th to screen their movement.
-The 2/16th, under Lieutenant Colonel Albert Caro, was brought forward to Alola, where it would be held in reserve.
-By the time the 2/14th Battalion had deployed, the Japanese were able to field a force of between 3,000 and 5,000.
+The 2/16th, under Lieutenant Colonel Albert Caro, was brought forward to Alola, where it was held in reserve.
+By the time the 2/14th Battalion deployed, the Japanese fielded a force of between 3,000 and 5,000.